HexmosTech/Lama2/docs/Lama2/docs/explanation/syntax.md

-The following is the *recommended* flow for an `.l2` file.
+The following is the *recommended* flow for a **simple** `.l2` file.
 The grammar offers some additional flexibilities in ordering the various components, but it is preferable to stick to the following ordering to help with consistency.
+Also, for *chaining requests*, one needs a little bit more syntax -- [See Examples](../tutorials/examples.md#chain-requests-using-javascript)

 ```mermaid
 %%{init: {'securityLevel': 'loose', 'theme':'base'}}%%